AGLS Award for the Improvement of General Education

 Increasingly national and international education officials, accreditors, and faculty leaders associate “quality” education with student learning outcomes and continuous quality improvement processes.
 Academic leaders and accrediting bodies discourage viewing education as a simple act of passing a static body of knowledge from faculty to students.
 Instead, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement; and ensuring continuous improvements in the educational program.
 Despite the commitment of academic leaders and accreditors to these processes, too few institutions have succeeded in applying systematic improvement processes to the general education program.
 As a result, higher education accountability and improvement discussions assume higher education can benefit from models of innovative and effective general education program assessment.

 The Association for General and Liberal Studies is the national organization whose mission is singularly committed to quality general education programs and their central role in the liberal education of students.
-The organization invites institutions to apply for the 2013 AGLS Award for Improving General Education: Exemplary Program Processes.
+The organization invites institutions to apply for the 2014 AGLS Award for Improving General Education: Exemplary Program Processes.
 The Award promotes institutional commitment to continuous quality improvement processes, recognizes faculty and institutions that practice these quality behaviors, and provides much needed examples of effective improvement processes.
-The 2013 Award will recognize institutions committed to systematic improvements driven by learning assessment.
+The 2014 Award will recognize institutions committed to systematic improvements driven by learning assessment.
 The Award will recognize institutions using assessment to reconsider learning goals, develop a shared commit to improved learning strategies, and determine the success of these efforts.
 AGLS will recognize as many as three institutions employing effective and innovative assessment processes.
 Applicants should limit their focus to assessment of just one goal, general education outcome, or area of learning.Judges will identify the best improvement model for each of three different learning areas.
-The Awards presentation will be made during the 2013 Annual AGLS Conference, September 19-21, in Indianapolis, IN.
+The Awards presentation will be made during the 2014 Annual AGLS Conference, September 25-27, in Atlanta, GA.
 Representatives from recognized institutions will be asked to present their assessment processes in identified special sessions and, if possible, provide a poster presentation for display throughout the conference.
-Recipients will receive the following: a plaque recognizing their successes; recognition on the AGLS website, a highlight article in the AGLS e-Newsletter; half-priced 2013 conference registration fee for two representatives; and half-off an institutional annual membership for the 2014 year.

-The Association issues a call for applications in early spring, with a deadline for receipt of submissions in mid-June.
+The Association issues a call for applications in early spring, with a deadline for receipt of submissions in mid-May.
 The application and evaluation rubric for the 2013 cycle are below.
+2014 documents will be available in early March.

 Stephen Bowen, Oxford College